syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 {% endhighlight %}
 {% endtabs %}

+### Remove Function
+To remove a single function from the Function Library, use the [RemoveFunction](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine~RemoveFunction.html) method.
+Pass the function name as string in this method to remove it from the library.
+{% tabs %}
+{% highlight c# %}
+// Remove formula name MyMin from the Library. engine.RemoveFunction("MyMin");
+{% endhighlight %}
+{% highlight vb %}
+' Remove formula name MyMin from the Library. engine.RemoveFunction("MyMin")
+{% endhighlight %}
+{% endtabs %}

 ### Replace Function

-### Remove Function
+To replace an existing function with another implementation, it is necessary to remove the original name, and add the same name again with a different delegate method.

+{% tabs %}
+{% highlight c# %}
+//Removes the SUM function from the library. cellModel.Engine.RemoveFunction("SUM");
+//Add the function of SUM but with the name MySUM cellModel.Engine.AddFunction("MySUM", cellModel.Engine.ComputeSum);
+{% endhighlight %}
+{% highlight vb %}
+'Removes the SUM function from the library. cellModel.Engine.RemoveFunction("SUM")
+'Add the function of SUM but with the name MySUM cellModel.Engine.AddFunction("MySUM", cellModel.Engine.ComputeSum)
+{% endhighlight %}
+{% endtabs %}

-### Clear All Functions – Performance tips
+### Clear All Functions
+It is possible to clear all the functions from the hash table that holds them by using the `Engine.LibraryFunctions.Clear` method.
+Removing unused functions from the function library, reduces the memory usage and speeds up parsing as well.
+It is also used to add only few selected libraries and can remove all the unwanted libraries.

+{% tabs %}
+{% highlight c# %}
+// Removes all functions from the Library. cellModel.Engine.LibraryFunctions.Clear();
+{% endhighlight %}
+{% highlight vb %}
+'Removes all functions from the Library. cellModel.Engine.LibraryFunctions.Clear()
+{% endhighlight %}
+{% endtabs %}

+New functions can be added after clearing all the functions from the function library.
+To know how to add functions, refer the [Add Function](#_Add_Function "") topic.

 ## Cross Sheet Reference
 A formula cell can be defined with values from another grid by using cross sheet references.
 In this case, multiple grids can either be in worksheet format or multiple grids can be laid out in a form.
-This section explains on how to apply Cross reference support between two grids.
+This section explains on how to apply cross reference support between two grids.

-Initially, register both the grids by using the static[RegisterGridAsSheet](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine~RegisterGridAsSheet.html# "") method.
-This method can be seen in the[GridFormulaEngine](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine.html# "") class.
-On registering both the grids can be referenced in a formula from each other.
+Initially, register both the grids by using the static[RegisterGridAsSheet](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine~RegisterGridAsSheet.html) method.
+This method can be seen in the[GridFormulaEngine](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine.html) class.
+Registering both the grids can be referenced in a formula from each other.

 {% tabs %}
 {% highlight c# %}

 //Register the grid1 so it can be referenced in a formula from grid2.
-GridFormulaEngine.RegisterGridAsSheet(this.grid1.Text, this.gridControl2.Model, 0);
+GridFormulaEngine.RegisterGridAsSheet(this. gridControl1.Text, this. gridControl1.Model, 0);
 //Register the grid2 so it can be referenced in a formula from grid1.
-GridFormulaEngine.RegisterGridAsSheet(this.grid2.Text, this.gridControl1.Model, 0);
+GridFormulaEngine.RegisterGridAsSheet(this. gridControl2.Text, this. gridControl2.Model, 0);

 {% endhighlight %}
 {% highlight vb %}

 'Register the grid1 so it can be referenced in a formula from grid2.
-GridFormulaEngine.RegisterGridAsSheet(Me.grid1.Text, Me.gridControl2.Model, 0)
+GridFormulaEngine.RegisterGridAsSheet(Me. gridControl1.Text, Me. gridControl1.Model, 0)
 'Register the grid2 so it can be referenced in a formula from grid1.
-GridFormulaEngine.RegisterGridAsSheet(Me.grid2.Text, Me.gridControl1.Model, 0)
+GridFormulaEngine.RegisterGridAsSheet(Me. gridControl2.Text, Me. gridControl2.Model, 0)

 {% endhighlight %}
 {% endtabs %}
- After registering, the values of `grid1` can be accessed in the formula cell of grid by assigning the string `"=grid1!B3 + B4"` to that particular formula cell.
+ After registering, the values of `grid1` can be accessed in the formula cell of grid by assigning the string `"=gridControl1!B3 + B4"` to that particular formula cell.
 Where `grid1` denotes the name of the first grid. `B3 + B4` denotes the formula.
 For better understanding lets add two grids in a WinForms application.
-Register both the grids by using the mentioned code.
-Now apply some values in the Grid1.
+Register both the grids by using the above mentioned code.
+Now apply some values in the `grid1`.
 {% tabs %}
 {% highlight c# %}